How to Set Up and Use Webhooks in Testlify

 For full schemas and example payloads for all 13 event types, visit the Event Catalog.

-Verifying Webhook Signatures
+Verify Webhook Signatures

 Header Description